Termcap

+History

+Bill Joy wrote the first termcap library in 1978 for the Berkeley Unix operating system; it has since been ported to most Unix and Unix-like environments, even OS-9.
+Joy's design was reportedly influenced by the design of the terminal data store in the earlier Incompatible Timesharing System.

 Data model

 Termcap databases consist of one or more descriptions of terminals.

 Indices

 Each description must contain the canonical name of the terminal.
 It may also contain one or more aliases for the name of the terminal.
 The canonical name or aliases are the keys by which the library searches the termcap database.

 Data values

 The description contains one or more capabilities, which have conventional names.
 The capabilities are typed: boolean, numeric and string.
 The termcap library has no predetermined type for each capability name.
 It determines the types of each capability by the syntax: